-Follow-up observations on the CTIO 0.9-m are used to first establish a circular orbit, and then after enough observations are obtained, a full six-parameter eccentric orbit.
-Once the orbit is good enough to guarantee tracking within the CTIO 0.9-m's small fov of 0.22 degrees on a side, colors are obtained with the 0.9-m.
-This telescope has a larger aperture than MODEST, and much less confusion of GEO objects with star streaks due to a smaller plate scale.
+Follow-up observations on the CTIO/SMARTS 0.9-m are used to first establish a circular orbit, and then after enough observations are obtained, a full six-parameter eccentric orbit.
+Once the orbit is good enough to guarantee tracking within the CTIO/SMARTS 0.9-m's small fov of 0.22 degrees on a side, colors are obtained with the 0.9-m.
+This telescope has a larger aperture than MODEST, and much less confusion of GEO objects with star streaks.
 All color observations are obtained with the telescope tracking at the GEO object's rate.
+Details of the two telescope operation on Cerro Tololo can be found in [2].